microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/providers/teams-msal2.md

 ## Configure your Teams app

 If you're just getting started with Teams apps, see [Add tabs to Microsoft Teams apps](/microsoftteams/platform/concepts/tabs/tabs-overview).
-You can also use [App Studio](/microsoftteams/platform/get-started/get-started-app-studio) to quickly develop your app manifest.
+You can also use [App Studio](/microsoftteams/platform/get-started/get-started-app-studio) to develop your app manifest.

 ### Creating an app/client ID

 For details about how to register an app and get a client ID for interactive authentication, see [Create an Azure Active Directory app](../get-started/add-aad-app-registration.md).

-For details about how to register an app and get a client ID and secret for Single Sign-On, see [Build a Microsoft Teams tab with Single Sign-On](../get-started/build-a-microsoft-teams-sso-tab.md)
+For details about how to register an app and get a client ID and secret for SSO, see [Build a Microsoft Teams tab with Single Sign-On](../get-started/build-a-microsoft-teams-sso-tab.md).

 ## Migrating from TeamsProvider to TeamsMsal2Provider
 To migrate an application that's using Teams Provider to the Teams Msal2 Provider: